Welcome to Trinity County Arts Council!

 The LINE-UP of Artist Receptions can be found on our Facebook Events Page.

-Art, Dance, Music, Fabric Arts - Lessons for Trinity County Children
+Art, Dance, Music, Fabric Arts - FREE Lessons for Trinity County Children

 The Festival of Light Arts Scholarship Program